Full text operators

 OR operator

-The OR operator has a higher precedence than AND, so looking for cat | dog | mouse means looking for (cat | dog | mouse) rather than (looking for cat) | dog | mouse.
+The logical OR operator | has a higher precedence than AND, so looking for cat | dog | mouse means looking for (cat | dog | mouse) rather than (looking for cat) | dog | mouse.

 hello | world